BenchCouncil/AIGCBench/README.md

 ## Metrics

 We have encapsulated the evaluation metrics used in our paper in `eval.py`; for more details, please refer to the paper.
 To use the code, please first download the [clip model](https://openaipublic.azureedge.net/clip/models/b8cca3fd41ae0c99ba7e8951adf17d267cdb84cd88be6f7c2e0eca1737a03836/ViT-L-14.pt) file and replace the 'path_to_dir' with the actual path.

-Below is a simple example.
+Below is a simple example:
 ```python
 batch_video_path = os.path.join('path_to_videos', '*.mp4')
 video_path_list = sorted(glob.glob(batch_video_path))